TACC/agavepy/docs/authentication.rst

 Access-Only Client
 ==================

-AgavePy can be set up as a **access-only client** using just an access token.
+AgavePy can be set up as an **access-only client** using just an access token.
 This is helpful for short-term usage, but does require the access token be generated using another means.
 Also, the token will be active no more than an hour.
 Keep these limitations in mind when designing an implementation that relies on an access-only